-Citing economic concerns due to the COVID-19 pandemic, President Trump extended a freeze on green cards issued outside the U.S. to the end of the year, and expanded the order to suspend the entry of foreign nationals on certain employment-based nonimmigrant visas, including H-1B, L-1 and J-1.
+Citing economic concerns due to the COVID-19 pandemic, President Trump extended a freeze on green cards issued outside the U.S. to the end of the year and expanded the Executive Order to suspend the entry of foreign nationals on certain employment-based nonimmigrant visas, including H-1B, L-1 and J-1.
 Please note that the new restrictions do not apply to foreign nationals already present in the U.S.

 Specifically, the Proclamation suspends the issuance of visas for those seeking entry pursuant to the following:

 - H-1B visa and any foreign national dependents;

 - H-2B visa and any foreign national dependents;

 - J visa as an intern, trainee, teacher, camp counselor, au pair, summer work travel participant, and any foreign national dependents; and